Sinakhx/number-slayer/README.md

 ## **About**

-This is a very tiny (~1kb) number-utilities library designed for TypeScript and JavaScript projects.
+This is a very tiny tree-shakable number-utilities library designed for TypeScript and JavaScript projects.
 It is a collection of functions that are used to perform common daily tasks with numbers, including numbers generation (both random and non-random), rounding to a specific number of decimal places, converting numbers to formatted strings, etc.

 ### **number-slayer**:
 - has no dependencies
 - is written in TypeScript
-- is lightweight (~1kb gzipped)
+- is lightweight (<2kb gzipped)
 - supports both ESM and CJS outputs
 - is compatible with both Node.js and browsers
 - is modular, functional, tree-shakable and easy to use